Foxy/foxy-node-netlify-functions/src/functions/custom-tax-endpoint/README.md

 - Choose your repository.

+It should automatically deploy from there.
 After the deploy is complete, click the "functions" tab, look for the `custom-tax-endpoint` function and copy the **Endpoint URL**.

 Configure your custom tax integration using your endpoint.
 * Go to the [integrations settings](https://admin.foxycart.com/admin.php?ThisAction=AddIntegration) in the Foxy admin.